nightrangerdotcom/nlp_ods_final_project/README.md

 2) As I build a search system, there must be a folder with images.
 Actually, the images are downloaded every time you run a new container & then their embeddings are being created. => Please, keep in mind, that it takes some time to build a container & prepare the web interface in your browser.

-3) As fas as my code is integrated with streamlit framework, all the code pipeline is presented in Dockerfile (which files to run & in what order)
+3) As fas as my code is integrated with streamlit framework, all the code pipeline is presented in Dockerfile (which files to run & in what order).

 ______